Worried About Affording a Social Security Disability Attorney? Click Here.

 Karen Levian understands the complexity of her clients’ medical histories and the stresses and challenges that they face in living with disabilities.
 Her nursing knowledge uniquely positions her to help you recover the benefits to which you are entitled.
 She brings compassion and understanding to each conversation and meeting.
 Call us at (410) 433-4040 or use our online form to set up a free consultation with a Social Security disability attorney in Maryland.

-The most common thing clients say when talking to Maryland Social Security disability attorney Karen Levian is, "I knew I should call you.
+The most common client feedback for attorney Levian: "I knew I should call you.
 You're a nurse and you understand my situation."

 Karen Levian has 20 years experience assisting people to obtain Social Security disability benefits.